Randy Gordon (boxing): Sportswriting

 Gordon began covering boxing in 1974 for Stanley Weston's World & International Boxing Magazines.
 In 1979 he was recruited to The Ring by Bert Sugar.
 He succeeded Bert Sugar as editor in 1983.
 One year later, Gordon was let go in a cost-cutting measure.
 The New York Times reported that the magazine was close to $1.3 million in debt and many of the publication's highest salaried employees were let go.
 He was succeeded by Nigel Collins.

 Television commentator

 Gordon began his commentary career on ESPN's coverage of Top Rank Boxing in December 1980.
-He was removed from the network in Octgober 1982 after criticizing Top Rank's use of a medically-suspended fighter during a broadcast.
+He was removed from the network in October 1982 after criticizing Top Rank's use of a medically-suspended fighter during a broadcast.
 From 1984 to 1988 he was the analyst for USA Wednesday/Thursday Night Fights.
 In January 1983, he became the Boxing Analyst for the USA Network.
 In 1986 he succeeded John Condon on the MSG Network, providing color commentary for Felt Forum bouts alongside blow-by-blow announcers Sam Rosen and Bruce Beck.
 Sam Rosen.